kmatarese/glide/docs/source/pipelines.rst

 ``Glide`` comes with some common, templated ETL pipelines that connect combinations of common nodes.
-The names are generally of the format "Source2Destination", occasionally with more descriptive names for different data types such as DataFrames.
+The names are generally of the format "Source2Destination".
 The names of the available pipelines are listed in the :py:mod:`glide.pipelines` module documentation.

 To use these pipelines, simply call the template to get an instance of a